Bride of Brackenloch: Characters

 Fenella Magleesh - Initially a scullery maid and assistant to Janet Magleesh, she is revealed in Act 3 to be Janet's daughter.
 She was crying in Act 1 for reasons unexplained.
 In Act 3, both Janet and Fenella reveal that she was upset over Jabez's decision to marry both the non-existent Victoria Cavendish and then Daphne Dixon because she hoped she would one day catch Jabez's attention.

 Eldwyn Prescott - Detective and Glynis's husband who disguised himself as another detective named Wilbur Yardley to investigate the disappearance of the non-existent Victoria Cavendish, with the help of Comfort Grody.

 Mrs. Mousely - The Thorngalls' "cranky cook" as she describes herself.

 Andrew McHandford - The Thorngalls' gardener and handyman who was revealed to be involved in the death of Jabez's grandfather.
 He tries to defend himself by pointing a gun at everyone, only to be abducted and eaten by the thought-to-be-existing Beast of Brackenloch, whom the family calls "Bracky".

+Revivals

+In 2002, the play was performed in Dickinson, North Dakota.
+The production received a positive review from The Dickinson Press.

+In 2011, the play was performed at the Colonial Playhouse in Alden, Pennsylvania.
+The production received a positive review in Stage Magazine.